dotnetdeveloper20xx/End-to-End-Management-of-Real-Estate-Development-Projects/step-by-step-implementation-diary.md

 The key rule is simple: dependencies should point inward.
 Outer projects can depend on inner projects, but inner projects should not depend on outer projects.

 After adding the references, we ran `dotnet build` to confirm that the solution still compiles successfully.

+## Phase 3 — Add Minimal NuGet Packages

+In this phase, we added only the NuGet packages needed for the early backend foundation.
+We deliberately avoided adding too many packages at once because that can confuse the architecture and make errors harder to diagnose.

+The Application project received MediatR and FluentValidation.
+MediatR will help us organise business use cases as commands and queries.
+FluentValidation will help us validate user input in a clean and testable way.

+The Infrastructure project received Entity Framework Core, the SQL Server provider, and EF Core Design.
+These packages allow the application to connect to SQL Server and later create database migrations.

+The API project received Swagger support so we can test endpoints from the browser once we create controllers.

+The test project received FluentAssertions and Moq.
+These will help us write clear tests for the application layer.

+We did not add Identity, JWT, email, file storage, or AutoMapper yet.
+Those will come later when the developer understands the basic architecture flow.